adedomin/CSC385-Documents/SDD/sections/3/2-data-objects.md

 This object should make no logic for such functionality

 The ACL should be some kind of list of users and their roles on the account.
-They should be in a form like. [{ username : [roles] }, { user2: [roles] }, ...]
+They should be in a form like:

+	{
+		<username>: [role1, role2]
+	}

 roles should be one of the following:

   * read, they can see the account's details
   * send, they can send money to the account, but not necessarily see the details.
   * charge, they can charge up to a limit, should be reversible
-  * full, they can completely control the account, by default the user who created the account has this role.
+  * owner, they can completely control the account, by default the user who created the account has this role.

 Debit card should be an object that includes an indeterminate member variable/s that describe an ATM card for the account.
 It should at least have a card number.